helix-editor/helix/README.md

 We provide packaging for various distributions, but here's a quick method to build from source.

+`libxcb` is a requirement to build on Linux by default.

 ```
 git clone --recurse-submodules --shallow-submodules -j8 https://github.com/helix-editor/helix
 cd helix